What is a NAND Gate?

-We know that the output of the AND gate is only high or 1, when all the inputs are high or 1.
-In all other cases, the output of AND gate is low or 0.
-In the case NAND, the case is a just opposite, here, the output is only low or 0 when and only when all inputs of the gate are 1 and in all other cases, the output of NAND gate is high or 1.
+In the NAND, the fact is the opposite, here, the output is only logical 0 when and only when all inputs of the gate are 1s, and in all other cases, the output of the NAND gate is high or 1.

 Like AND gate a NAND gate can also be more than two inputs, like 3, 4, input NAND gate.

-Where, x is either 1 or 0.
+Where X is either 1 or 0.

-From De Morgan Theorem
+From De Morgan Theorem we know,

 The above equation is a logical OR operation.